 This document is correct to the best knowledge of InfoSight Corporation which reserves the right to change the document's contents or the systems referred to at any time without prior notification.

-Communications is established via an RS232 serial connection with the following parameters:
+When implemented via an RS232 serial connection, the port is opened with the following parameters:

 ||Selectable 1200 - 19200